-This was the 1970s and the western world did not have nearly as much information on meditation practices as it does now.
+This was the 1970s, and the Western world did not have nearly as much information on meditation practices as it does now.
 Words such as vinyasa and vipassana were strange to most people.
-Also, he tried introducing these spiritual practices in hospitals.
-At the time managed by people who would throw out anything not based on empirical evidence.
+Also, he tried introducing these spiritual practices in hospitals, which at the time were managed by people who would throw out anything not based on empirical evidence.

-With this challenge in mind, Kabat-Zinn decided to present his solution using a scientific approach that would appeal better to his target audience.
+With this challenge in mind, Kabat-Zinn decided to present his solution using a scientific approach that would appeal to his target audience better.
 He founded the Mindfulness-Based Stress Reduction Clinic (MBSR) at the University of Massachusetts Medical School.

 “I bent over backward to structure it and find ways to speak about it that avoided as much as possible the risk of its being seen as Buddhist, New Age, Eastern mysticism or just plain flaky.”